Agitu Ideo Gudeta: Awards and honors

-Personal life and death
+Personal life

 As of 2020, she lived in an apartment next to the church in Plankerhoff, a German-speaking hamlet near Frassilongo.
 She was friendly with writer and performer Gabriella Ghermandi.

+Murder

 On 29 December 2020, Gudeta was killed, aged 42, in her apartment from blows to her head with a hammer, after suffering an attempt of sexual violence (she was found half naked).
 The autopsy later revealed that there were no signs of sexual violence.
 Her body was discovered by neighbours after she missed a business appointment.
 Adams Suleiman, a Ghanaian seasonal worker she had hired, was arrested and charged with murder.

 After her death, the Ethiopian ambassador to Italy, Zenebu Tadesse, traveled to Trentino to work with the Ministry of Foreign Affairs.
 The United Nations High Commissioner for Refugees expressed remorse and stated that Gudeta "demonstrated how refugees can contribute to the societies that host them...Despite her tragic end, the UNHCR hopes that Agitu Ideo Gudeta will be remembered and celebrated as a model of success and integration and inspire refugees that struggle to rebuild their lives".